canonical/lxd/doc/image-handling.md

 profiles can be overridden when launching an instance by using the `--profile` and the `--no-profiles` flags to `lxc launch`.

+## Special image properties
+Image properties beginning with the prefix ***requirements*** (e.g. requirements.XYZ) are used by LXD to determine the compatibility of the host system and the container to be created by said image.
+In the event that these are incompatible, LXD will not start the container.

 ## Image format
 LXD currently supports two LXD-specific image formats.